cardano-scaling/hydra/docs/networking.md

 **DISCLAIMER**:  :hammer_and_wrench: This document is a work in progress.
 We know the current situation w.r.t. networking is less than ideal, it's just a way to get started and have _something_ that works.
 There is already [proposal](https://github.com/input-output-hk/hydra-poc/pull/237) to improve the situation by making the network more dynamic.

-# Current State

-* Hydra nodes form a network of pairwise connected _peers_ using Point-to-point (e.g TCP) connections.
-Those connections are expected to be up and running at all time
-  * Nodes use [Ouroboros](https://github.com/input-output-hk/ouroboros-network/) as the underlying network abstraction, which takes care of managing connections with peers providing a reliable Point-to-Point stream-based communication abstraction called a `Snocket`
-  * All messages are _broadcast_ to peers using the PTP connections
-  * Due to the nature of the Hydra protocol, the lack of connection to a peer prevents any progress of the Head
-* A `hydra-node` can only open a Head with _all_ its peers, and only them.
-This implies the nodes need to know in advance the topology of the peers and Heads they want to open
-* Connected nodes implement basic _failure detection_ through heartbeats and monitoring exchanged messages

 # Questions

 * What's the expected topology of the transport layer?